 Analytic cubism is actually an attempt to look at every angle of a three-dimensional object on a two dimensional plane.

 After World War I, several artists decided art should have no meaning whatsoever, (because according to them, nothing meant anything any more), so Dada developed and is forever remembered as one of the more ridiculous art movements- when it's not the most depressing.
+Though Dada is technically part of Modernism.

 Grant Morrison's run on Animal Man featured the central character slowly becoming aware of his own fictional nature.
 He eventually confronted Morrison himself in the pages of the comic.